 Harold M. Messmer, Jr. serves as both Chairman and Chief Executive Officer.
-As President of the Company in 1986, Mr. Messmer negotiated the purchase of Robert Half Incorporated, the predecessor of the Company, which had annual revenues of approximately \$7 million.
-Since 1988, Mr. Messmer has functioned as both Chairman and Chief Executive Officer.
+In 1986, Mr. Messmer negotiated the purchase of Robert Half Incorporated, the Company's original operating entity, which had annual revenues of approximately \$7 million.
+Mr. Messmer then became President and Chief Executive Officer of Robert Half Incorporated, in addition to serving as President of the Company.
+Following a reorganization of the Company's subsidiaries in 1988, Mr. Messmer was elected Chairman and Chief Executive Officer of the Company, positions he has held continuously since 1988.
 During Mr. Messmer's tenure in both positions, the Company has experienced substantial growth.
-Annual revenues for 2014 were approximately \$4.70 billion.
-The Company's cumulative return to stockholders during Mr. Messmer's service as both Chairman and Chief Executive Officer was over 3,636%, which is an average annual compound return of 15%.
+Annual revenues for 2015 were approximately \$5.095 billion.
+The Company's cumulative return to stockholders during Mr. Messmer's service as both Chairman and Chief Executive Officer was over 2,917%, which is an average annual compound return of 13%.
 In 1988, the Company's business consisted solely of the operation or franchising of offices placing temporary and full-time professionals in the fields of accounting and finance.
-Under Mr. Messmer's tenure, the Company has (a) expanded its placement services to include temporary and full-time professionals in the office, administrative, technology, legal and creative fields, (b) acquired all of its franchisees and (c) created a subsidiary named Protiviti that provides business consulting and internal audit services.
+Under Mr. Messmer's tenure, the

+Company has (a) expanded its placement services to include temporary and full-time professionals in the office, administrative, technology, legal and creative fields, (b) acquired all of its franchisees and (c) created a subsidiary named Protiviti that provides business consulting and internal audit services.
 The Company has also expanded its operations from the United States into more than 18 countries on five continents.
 The Company and Mr. Messmer have received numerous accolades.
-The Company has had multiple appearances on Forbes magazine's "Best Big Companies" list (1999 through 2001 and 2003 through 2008) and on FORTUNE® magazine's "Most Admired Companies" lists (each year from 1998 through 2014).
-In 2012, the Company was named for the second consecutive year to Human Resource Executive magazine's Most Admired for HR list.
-The Company has been listed on the FTSE4Good Responsible Investment Index since 2008 and was also selected for Ethisphere magazine's "World's Most Ethical Companies" list in 2013.
-In 2014, Mr. Messmer was named in the Company's applicable business sector to Institutional Investor magazine's "2014 All-America Executive Team," which honors the #1 ranked Chief Executive Officer (as determined by buy-side institutional investors).
+In November 2015, Mr. Messmer was named one of FORTUNE® magazine's "Businesspersons of the Year," an annual list of 50 top CEOs based on the Company's financial results in the most recent 12- and 36-month periods.
+The Company has had multiple appearances on FORTUNE® magazine's "Most Admired Companies" lists (each year from 1998 through 2016).
+The Company was listed on the FTSE4Good Responsible Investment Index from 2008 through 2015 and was also selected for Ethisphere magazine's "World's Most Ethical Companies" list in 2013.
+In December 2015, Mr. Messmer was named for the second consecutive year in the Company's applicable business sector to Institutional Investor magazine's "All-America Executive Team," which honors top-ranked Chief Executive Officers (as determined by buy-side institutional investors).
 Mr. Messmer was named Ernst & Young's "Entrepreneur of the Year" in 2007, was selected by Morningstar, Inc. as 2003 "CEO of the Year" and was elected to the San Francisco Bay Area Council Business Hall of Fame in 2010.
 In 2011, Mr. Messmer received the Staffing Innovator Award from Staffing Industry Analysts, Inc. and was named by the San Francisco Business Times as the San Francisco Bay Area's Most Admired CEO in the large public company category.
-In 2012, Mr. Messmer published Human Resources Kit for Dummies®, 3rd edition, his fourth book in the "For Dummies" series.
+In 2015, Robert Half subsidiary Protiviti was named to the 2015 FORTUNE® 100 Best Companies to Work For® list, which recognizes companies with exceptional workplace cultures and talent development.
+Robert Half staffing and Protiviti offices regularly appear on local "best workplaces" lists, including in the San Francisco Bay Area, where the Company is headquartered.
 In light of the considerable success the Company has experienced under Mr. Messmer's leadership, the Board of Directors believes it was appropriate to have him serve as both Chairman and Chief Executive Officer.